alessandrokonrad/Pi-Pool/README.md

 Problems with running Ubuntu from USB 3.0:
 <a href="https://jamesachambers.com/raspberry-pi-4-usb-boot-config-guide-for-ssd-flash-drives/">Adding quirks to your chipset, if it's not working</a>

 I recently saw a post, where you could boot Ubuntu also from the SSD, so there is no need for the SD card anymore.
-I haven't tried that yes, but it might work.
+I haven't tried that yet, but it might work.
 You can check that out:
 <a href="https://www.raspberrypi.org/forums/viewtopic.php?t=278791">Directly boot from SSD</a>

 ## Cross-building